tsleyson/clean_html/src/libretokindlehtml/plan.md

 * Startup script.
 I want to package it as a JAR when it's done and write both a Linux bash script and a Windows Powershell or batch script to run it.
 (Macs, I think, can also run bash.)

 * [low priority] Define a snippet for the chapter headings.
 Then you can redefine the chapter heading snippet.

-So we'll have two user-configurable files:
+* [lowest priority] Change the name.
+It's not restricted to Libre Office.
+This will be rather tedious because I have to change all the namespace declarations; I might look into learning some Awk, or just write a Python script (Clojure is a very parseable programming language, so it actually ought not to be that hard to write a Python script that matches (ns libretokindle[.].+\n, rips off the libretokindle part, and sticks on something else.))
+There might be a way to do it in Emacs, too.
+(But I don't want to make a big production out of this, learning Awk or Emacs, so let's go with Python.)